The Streaming-DMT of Fading Channels: Conclusions

 \section{Conclusions}

-We studied the problem of delay constrained streaming over a block fading channel and established that the associated diversity multiplexing tradeoff when there is one message arriving in each coherence block.
-The converse is based on an outage-amplification argument and does not follow from simple reductions to known upper bound.
-The DMT can be achieved using an interleaving scheme that reduces the system to a set of parallel independent channels.
-We also show that another coding scheme, that uses a sequential tree code, can achieve the DMT in a delay universal fashion.
-We also discuss some extensions when multiple messages arrive in each coherence block.
+In this paper we study the problem of delay-constrained streaming over a block fading channel.
+We establish the diversity multiplexing tradeoff when there is one message arriving in each coherence block.
+The converse is based on a novel ``outage-amplification'' argument that builds up a contradiction, over a sufficiently large duration, if we assume a larger DMT.
+We propose two coding schemes for achieving the optimal DMT.
+The first uses an interleaving scheme that reduces the system to a set of parallel independent channels.
+The advantage of this scheme is its simplicity.
+The disadvantage is that the playback deadline $T$ must be known in advance.
+The second scheme pairs a sequential decoder with a tree code.
+This scheme also attains that DMT, and in a delay-universal fashion, but is more computationally complex and appears to require sufficiently long coherence blocks.
+Finally, we discuss some extensions when multiple messages arrive in each coherence block.

-We believe that the fundamental limits of delay-constrained streaming over fading channels are not well understood and the techniques developed in this work can be a useful starting point for many other scenarios in wireless communications.
+The fundamental limits of delay-constrained streaming over fading channels are not well understood in general.
+We hope that the techniques developed in this work can serve as a useful starting point for other investigations.

 \appendices